SethW4/CompOrgProject/README.md

 ~~Implement a data cache split into two rows with a cell size of 16 bits each.
 See the table.~~

-Figure out what's not working and why.
+~~Figure out what's not working and why.
 Currently when you run it under any set of instructions it will enter an infinite loop somewhere, before the instructions even begin.
-I'm not too sure what's up with that.
+I'm not too sure what's up with that.~~

 Update: It's not the cache that isn't working, since you get the same loop in the non-cache version.
+  Update to the Update: The cache is now the only thing that isn't working.

 And then any extra credit y'all feel up to